 - Buy property at auctions.

 Most of the time they use some form of collateral as security, such as real estate or stock inventory.
 The lengths can vary depending on your bridging lender.
-Our MFS bridging loans are available from 3 to 24 months.
+Our MFS loans are available from 3 to 24 months.

-You’ll need to repay your bridging loan in full at the end of your term.
+You’ll need to repay your loan in full at the end of your term.
 This means that you’ll have to arrange an exit strategy.

 What is a bridging loan useful for?